 If you didn’t know, the great thing about the gin category is that you can find a lot of really good gins for cheap.
 If you can drop a Jackson, you can find a bottle that will be more than serviceable.
 Below, you’ll find our picks for the best gins under $20.
-While the price may vary depending on where in the country (or world) you are, these are generally the best buys you’re going to find at that price point.
+Remember that while the price may vary depending on where in the country (or world) you are, these are generally the best buys you’re going to find at that price point.

 Three words help Gordon’s onto this list: Bond, James Bond.
 Seriously, if it’s good enough for one of the world’s greatest secret agents, we’re pretty sure this London Dry Gin is good enough for you (and your Vespers).
 Unless you, too, are one of the world’s greatest secret agents (and if that’s the case, hit us up, we’ve got some international business we need to discuss).
 If you want to hear more about the spy of spies, check out our Beards, Booze, and Bacon episode of the podcast.

 Technically considered a Modern Gin, when it comes to price for quality, New Amsterdam is one of our favorites.
 With a citrusy nose and palate, plus a little bit of sweetness, New Amsterdam holds its own against just about any other gin out there.
 At 40 percent ABV, you can use it in cocktails or drink it straight without convulsing every time you try to swallow.